LittleBadBad/strapi-common-api/readme.md

 import {Post} from "./Post";
 import {Global} from "./Global";

-//override your strapi api url like this strapiRequest.defaults.baseURL = "http://localhost:1337/api"// defalut base url value
+// override your strapi api url like this strapiRequest.defaults.baseURL = "http://localhost:1337/api"// defalut base url value

 // here your editor will give you some hints on params and return data